ponylang/rfcs/text/0000-unicode-string.md

 The following additional changes will be made to the String class:
 1. The size() function will return the number of unicode codepoints in the string.
 A new byte_size() function will return the number of bytes.
-1. The truncate() function will only supports len parameter values less than string size.
+1. The truncate() function will only support len parameter values less than the string size.
-1. The utf32() function has been removed.
+1. The utf32() function will be removed.
 It is redundant, and returns pair that includes a byte count that is no longer needed.
-1. The insert_byte() function has been changed to insert_utf32()
+1. The insert_byte() function will be changed to insert_utf32()
 1. The values() function will return an iterator over the string codepoints.
 Same as runes().
-1. A concat_bytes() function has been added to add a sequence of codepoints to the string from an iterator of bytes.
+1. A concat_bytes() function will be added to add a sequence of codepoints to the string from an iterator of bytes.

 Add traits Encoder and Decoder to the builtin package.
 Any function that produces a String from bytes, or produces bytes from a String must take an Encoder or Decoder as a parameter as is appropriate.
 ```
 trait val Encoder
-  fun encode(value: U32): (USize, U8, U8, U8, U8)
+  fun encode(codepoint: U32): (USize, U8, U8, U8, U8)

 trait val Decoder
-  fun decode(b:U32): (U32, U8)
+  fun decode(bytes: U32): (U32, U8)
 ```

 The ByteSeq type defined in std_stream.pony will be changed to remove String.